 The project team has used this quarter to work on technical design alignments and integrating public input into potential recommendations.
 The Study team has conducted its second round of public engagement, which included videos and updated information on the project website as well as an online survey that concluded in late July.
-Following the August 12 Working Group meeting, preparations are being made to meet with NCDOT staff and participate in the Joint MPO Executive Board meeting in September The next Triangle Bikeway Working Group will meet on

-October 14 at 2:00 pm.
-Anticipated project completion is December, 2021.
+Following the August 12 Working Group meeting, preparations are being made to meet with NCDOT staff and present at the Joint DCHC MPO & CAMPO Boards meeting in late September.
+The next Triangle Bikeway Working Group will meet on October 14 at 2:00 pm.
+Anticipated project completion is December 2021.
 (Staff contact: Kenneth Withrow)